 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-Oh, no!
-It’s 2018, and you haven’t made any New Year’s resolutions yet?
+It’s 2023, and you haven’t made any New Year’s resolutions yet?
+What?!
 Hey, who invented this crazy tradition, anyway?

 Well, it turns out that just about every religion and ancient culture has some form of New Year’s resolutions.

-During the Jewish New Year, beginning with Rosh Hashanah, going through the High Holidays and ending in Yom Kippur, Jews reflect on their failings and wrongdoings during the past year, and then resolve to seek forgiveness – as well as offering their forgiveness to others.
+During the Jewish New Year, beginning with Rosh Hashanah, going through the High Holidays and ending in Yom Kippur, Jews reflect on their failings and wrongdoings in the year that has just passed, and then resolve to seek forgiveness – as well as offering their forgiveness to others.

-In many African-American churches, watchnight first took on a special meaning on New Year’s Eve 154 years ago, when black American slaves crowded into their churches to await and celebrate Abraham Lincoln’s signing of the Emancipation Proclamation on January 1, 1863.
+In many African-American churches, watchnight first took on its special meaning on New Year’s Eve in 1863, when black American slaves crowded into their churches to await and celebrate Abraham Lincoln’s signing of the Emancipation Proclamation on January 1st.

-For Moslems and for Baha’is, their calendar’s New Year (which doesn’t happen on January 1st) coincides with the end of the annual fasting period, when believers review their own spiritual development during the past year and commit to abstain from selfish desires, improve their spiritual lives and serve others.
+For Muslims and for Baha’is, their calendar’s New Year, which doesn’t happen on January 1st, coincides with the end of the annual fasting period.
+At that point, believers review their own spiritual development during the past year and commit to abstain from selfish desires, improve their spiritual lives, and serve others.

-So this year, in the spirit of all those cultural and religious traditions, I want to propose a set of spiritual resolutions we might all want to think about adopting and putting into practice.
-We’ll agree in advance to avoid the standard New Year’s resolutions – you know the ones – lose weight, travel more, have less stress, spend more time with the family, etc. Instead, here’s a suggestion for a spiritual set of resolutions we could all stand to keep, me included:
+So this year, in the ongoing spirit of all these cultural and religious traditions, here’s a short set of potential spiritual resolutions we might all want to think about adopting and putting into practice.
+Let’s agree in advance to avoid the standard New Year’s resolutions – you know the ones – lose weight, travel more, have less stress, spend more time with the family, etc. Instead, these nine suggestions focus on our spiritual lives, offering resolutions for your consideration that we could all stand to make and keep:

 - I resolve to start and end each waking day with a prayer of gratitude for my life.